William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Placenames referring to gypsies are common across the country - Gypsy Lane, Gypsy Hill etc. Here this is a name that is no longer in use: Gipsies Corner was at the junction of Stonehouse Lane, Clapgate Lane and Jiggins Lane.

 The 1851 Census for Northfield recorded 45 Irish gypsies camped here.
-The number of them is stated but they are give no names are they are of no fixed abode.
+The number of them is stated but they are give no names and are described as of no fixed abode.
 There is still open land around this junction and it may be that the site of the gypsy encampment has not been built over.

 Gypsies first arrived in England c1500 and were so-called as it was believed that they originated in Egypt.
 Known to themselves as the Roma they began to move westwards from northern India after the year 1000.